Sequoia/sequoia.github.com/_content/posts/conference-tips.md

 * Apples
 * Yogurt

 Plane travel, being in a new place, eating out three times a day&mdash;**this is all hard on your body**!
 Not to mention your wallet and brain.
-Sometimes siting quietly and eating a simple meal beats another hour of socializing over beers & burgers.
+Sometimes sitting quietly and eating a simple meal beats another hour of socializing over beers & burgers.
 That's where the fruit, bread, and cheese come in: when you need food and a quiet break, you have a meal ready in your hotel room.

 To summarize: